-Now, these are just some of my personal favourites.
+Now, these are just some of my personal favorites.
 I follow around 500 artists and I just love getting in the minds of other artists and seeing how beautifully they translate their thoughts and emotions into art.

 I follow them on Instagram too because they inspire me to create every day.
 Make your own list.
-Explore, research and find the illustrators that you really love.
+Explore, research, and find the illustrators that you really love.

 It’s good to have a feed that will continuously inspire you to become better and more refined.